 The whole joy of sunset photography is that beautiful golden light, so make the most of it by setting your white balance to cloudy or shady.

-These white balance settings warm up an image, to counteract the bluer light of shade and clouds, so when used at sunset they make the image even warmer.
+These white balance settings warm up an image, to counteract the bluer light of shade and clouds, so when used at sunset they make an image even warmer.

 In case you missed the cheat sheet, here it is again…